-A distinguishing feature of The Church of Jesus Christ of Latterday Saints is the principle of continuous revelation: God speaks to his children through prophet-servants today as well as in former times (see Amos 3:7).
-The principle of revelation separates Latter-day Saints from all other religions, for our claim of administering the true gospel is based on this premise: In 1820, God called a young man to the prophetic office and subsequently sent eight angels to restore the gospel and priesthood keys that enable men and women to qualify for exaltation.
-Moroni restored the gospel in the form of a set of plates which contain the everlasting gospel.
-John the Baptist; Peter, James, and John; Moses; Elias; and Elijah restored priesthood keys for the salvation and exaltation of God's children.
-John Taylor explained that true religion has a heavenly connection:
+A distinguishing feature of The Church of Jesus Christ of Latterday Saints is the principle of continuous revelation: God speaks to His children through prophet-servants today as well as in former times (see Amos 3:7).
+The principle of revelation separates Latter-day Saints from all other religions, for our claim of administering the true gospel is based on this premise: In 1820 God called a young man to the prophetic office and subsequently sent eight angels to restore the gospel and priesthood keys that enable men and women to qualify for exaltation.
+Moroni restored the gospel in the form of a set of plates that contain the everlasting gospel.
+John the Baptist; Peter, James, and John; Moses, Elias, and Elijah restored priesthood keys for the salvation and exaltation of God's children.
+President John Taylor explained that true religion has a heavenly connection:

-A good many people, and those professing Christians, will sneer at the idea of present revelation.
+"A good many people, and those professing Christians, will sneer at the idea of present revelation.
 Whoever heard of true religion without communication with God?
 To me the thing is the most absurd thing that the human mind could conceive of.
 I do not wonder, when the people generally reject the principle of present revelation, that skepticism and infidelity prevail to such an alarming extent.
 I do not wonder that so many men treat religion with contempt, and regard it as something not worth the attention of intelligent beings, for without revelation religion is a mockery and a farce.
-If I can not have a religion that will lead me to God, and place me en rapport with him, and unfold to my mind the principles of immortality and eternal life, I want nothing to do with it.
-(Journal of Discourses 16:371; emphasis added; hereafter JD)
+If I can not have a religion that will lead me to God, and place me en rapport with him, and unfold to my mind the principles of immortality and eternal life, I want nothing to do with it."1

-Douglas E. Brinley is associate professor of Church History and Doctrine at Brigham Young University.
+Douglas E. Brinley is a professor of Church history and doctrine at Brigham Young University.